Action Needed

 America’s 3,069 counties are integral to the nation’s behavioral health system.
 Counties annually invest more than $80 billion in community health systems, including behavioral health services, and county-based behavioral health services exist in 23 states that represent 75 percent of the U.S. population.
 Through 750 behavioral health authorities and community providers, county governments plan and operate community-based services for persons with mental illnesses and substance use conditions.
 Counties also help finance Medicaid, the largest source of funding for behavioral health services in the U.S., and serve as the local safety net, administering wrap-around human services supports.

-SAMHSA, an agency of the U.S. Department of Health and Human Services (HHS), administers programs such as the Community Mental Health Services (MHBG) and Substance Use Prevention, Treatment and Recovery Services Block Grant (SUBG ), which help counties provide direct behavioral services to those individuals in most need.
+SAMHSA, an agency of the U.S. Department of Health and Human Services (HHS), administers programs such as the Community Mental Health Services (MHBG) and Substance Use Prevention, Treatment and Recovery Services Block Grant (SUBG), which help counties provide direct behavioral services to those individuals in most need.
 Such services improve community well-being, reduce counties’ health care and justice system costs and provide savings to local taxpayers.

 Mental and behavioral health disorders remain prevalent and largely untreated.
 One in five adults in the U.S. experience a mental health condition, with less than half receiving treatment.
 One in twenty experience a serious mental illness, with only two-thirds receiving treatment.
-In 2022, over 48 million Americans age 12 or older (17.3 percent) reported having a substance use disorder, with only 6 percent of people receiving treatment, and only 6.6 percent of those needing both mental health and substance use disorder treatment received both services.
-As of January 2024, nearly 37 percent of the U.S. population, or 122 million American lived in areas experiencing mental health professional shortages, with nearly two-thirds of these shortages in rural or partially rural areas.
+In 2022, over 48 million Americans ages 12 or older (17.3 percent) reported having a substance use disorder, with only 6 percent of people receiving treatment, and only 6.6 percent of those needing both mental health and substance use disorder treatment received both services.
+As of January 2024, nearly 37 percent of the U.S. population, or 122 million Americans lived in areas experiencing mental health professional shortages, with nearly two-thirds of these shortages in rural or partially rural areas.

 Key Talking Points